Stefan Medina: Atlético Nacional

 A youth product of Nacional's academy, Medina played as a starter in the youth squad for one season before making his senior debut in 2011.
 Eventually, he gained a spot in the senior squad in 2012 after making occasional appearances.
 He was given the number 2 shirt in tribute to the late Andrés Escobar who also wore the same shirt, mostly because he's managed to avoid committing fouls as a defender by making good challenges.
 He has been liken to the late Nacional legend because of this.

 Medina finished his career with Nacional in 2014, winning 6 domestic trophies over the course of 4 seasons.

 Monterrey

+2014–15: Debut season and struggles

 On 30 May 2014 the Mexican club Monterrey confirmed the signing of Stefan Medina for the fee of $4,200,000.
 He made his debut against Leones Negros, stating that while he was pleased with his debut, he still needed more time to fully adapt to Mexican football.